 “So here I am, a prisoner of my own head now, paralyzed and worthless, floating like a piece of flotsam on the sea of life.
-Perhaps this is how destiny’s dark horse finally gets me, the one’s whose hoof steps have faded, but never fall; the sleep I’ve been missing that I knew would catch up to me one day . . .
+Perhaps this is how destiny’s dark horse finally gets me, the one’s whose hoof steps have faded, but never fall . . .
 Suicide is all I have if I don’t become a writer.
 That’s why it means so much to me, but why?
 Why must it be writer?
 Why must it be something I so plainly suck at?
 Why-why-why-why…” He then took his injected and lathered piece of shit and began tearing it in a puerile fit.

 “Because you want to be remembered for ideas, not talents,” Avery squeaked from beneath her binder.

 Walter’s hands and wheaming ceased.
 “What?—what do you mean?”

 “You’d know if you just listened to your writing—which is not bad when you’re not trying so hard.
 It’s all right there:

 “Great philosophy is like a puzzle made from a broken mirror; once you piece together its brilliance, you realize it’s only yourself staring back.

 “Writers are the greatest liars, but within their lies is a beautiful truth we call philosophy.